JuliusMannes/NatComPoker/README.md

   When you execute the main.py file, you will execute our third experiment.
 Be aware that one experiment can take easily up   to 52 hours, so I advice you to quit it once you have seen enough.
 The game loop, or what you will be seeing on the         terminal output is described in our report.

-  I hope it is not too messy in here...
+  I hope it is not too messy in here...The following sections on this page were mostly for us during the course of the project.
+If you like, you can of course check them out.
+This is not necessary however.

 ## Resources
   https://medium.com/@andreasthiele/building-your-own-no-limit-texas-holdem-poker-bot-in-python-cd9919302c1c
   Here you can find instructions to set up the PyPokerEnvironment and how to play around with it.